EURO CRIME

 • Martin, Esteban & Carranza, Andreu authors of 'The Gaudi Key'.

-• Masters, Priscilla author of the DI Joanna Piercy novels and several medical crime novels.
+• Masters, Priscilla author of the DI Joanna Piercy and Martha Gunn novels and several medical crime novels.

 • Masterton, Graham author of lots of horror novels as well as several thrillers and has begun a new series featuring Sissy Sawyer, fortune teller.